coyo8/coyo8.github.io/_posts/2017-03-21-exploring-concurrency-in-ios-and-in-general.md

   </div>
 </figure>

 In above figure, thread 1 is having four tasks and they are getting executed one by one.
-The order or priority in which tasks were picked up doesn't matter what matter is they will execute inside the thread one after another.
+The order of priority in which tasks were picked up doesn't matter what matter is that they will execute inside the thread one after another.

 #### Multi-Threaded:
 Say you have several tasks to be executed but also have multiple threads on your disposal.
 In a multi-thread scenario, tasks will be picked by different threads and whose-ever finished first will take another.